 Welcome to Blog Profiles!
 Each week, we select a topic and handful of blogs that do a great job contributing to the conversation.
 We’re in an outdoorsy mood, so this week’s list features a few of our favorite camping blogs.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

 Two years ago, I hiked about 10 miles with a group of friends to Havasu Falls in the Grand Canyon.
-We camped for a few nights and explored the stunning scenery before making the long trek out (see photo proof below).
+We camped for a few nights and explored the stunning scenery before making the long trek out (see photo below for proof).

 As the weather gets warmer, I find myself ready to plan my next camping trip.
 I’m not looking for a trip as prep-intensive as Havasu, but any time spent outdoors would be welcome.

 I decided to check out camping blogs for some inspiration.

 I found so many good options that I’ve decided to make this a two-part Blog Profiles.
 The rest of my favorite camping blogs will be posted on June 10, so stay tuned.

 “Camping for Women is a resource created by women, and for women, which proves girls have just as much fun in the woods as boys,” the homepage explains.

 Camping of course is not a gendered activity and these posts can appeal to any reader, but this is a great resource and community for women who love camping and want tips, trends and articles catered to their unique outdoor experiences.

 The Resources section is especially helpful.
 Readers can find checklists, a knot-tying infographic and more helpful posts.